dextools-io/integration-sdk/http-adapter/README.md

     asset0Out?: string
     // Only for swaps: Number of tokens of asset1 sold asset1In?: string
-    // Price of the native token at the moment the event was created priceNative?: string
     // Reserves of each token after the event was executed
     reserves: {
       // Reserves of token asset0